JashanB/WeatherApp/README.md

 ## APIs and Tech Stack
 This project used ReactJs for the Frontend and Ruby on Rails for the Backend.

-APIs used were DarkSky: Forecast and Time Machine, Google: Maps Javascript.
+APIs used were DarkSky: Forecast and Time Machine, Google: Maps Javascript and CanvasJS.